Lewis-Matt/codeup-java-exercises/README.md

 - scanner.hasNextInt() can be used as a check for the correct input as well
 - rand.nextInt((max - min) + 1) + min; is inclusive min to max

+## Student
+- static
+- private
+- constructors
+- this

 ##